uretgec/go-sonic/README.md

 NOTE:
-> This is dirty code package and do not use production
+> This is dirty code package and do not use in production

 ## Example Use